Nutrition Services

 Structure your eating around training sessions.

-Suitable for: Individuals competing in endurance events, but experience gut issues.
+Individuals competing in endurance events but may experience gut issues.

 Learn how to:

-Performance level nutrition + maximise your nutrition and hydration during training and competitions to avoid gut issues.
+Maximise your nutrition and hydration during training and competitions to reduce gut issues.

 Implement a Low-FODMAP diet before events (if applicable).